rwl/pylon/doc/source/intro.rst

 and :class:`Branch <pylon.branch.Branch>` Python objects for representing power systems in graph form.  :class:`Generator <pylon.generator.Generator>` and :class:`Load <pylon.load.Load>` objects may be added to a :class:`Bus
-<pylon.bus.Bus>` objects and define levels of active supply and passive demand
+<pylon.bus.Bus>` objects and define levels of active supply and passive demand.
-at that node.

 Subpackages of :mod:`pylon <pylon>` define further functionality.